 “The Paint Factory Art Village will be the first of its kind for Australia and we are thrilled to be developing an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally designed residences and communal spaces.

-Further inspiration has been gleaned from national and international leading developments and collectives such that have re-imagined and energised redundant land uses, including Germany’s Alte-Spinnerei, the Abbotsford Convent in Victoria, Wynwood Walls (Miami, USA) and The Powerhouse in Brisbane.
+Further inspiration has been gleaned from national and international leading developments and collectives that have re-imagined and energised redundant land uses, including Germany’s Alte-Spinnerei, the Abbotsford Convent in Victoria, Wynwood Walls (Miami, USA) and Brisbane Powerhouse.

 “Artworks created on the site have been exhibited and sold nationally and internationally, as well as featuring in the collections of some of the world’s most prestigious galleries, including the Tate Modern (UK), the Art Institute of Chicago (US), The National Gallery of Canada and The National Gallery of Australia,” Mr Hey said.
 “When I heard that two videos had been specially commissioned and shot on site at The Paint Factory by the Tate Modern of London, I knew these artists were onto something.”